 Sample work

-Two examples of the deliverable formats I use.
+Three examples of the deliverable formats I use.
 Client names and details have been anonymized in accordance with NDA obligations.

 A review of the consultation flow, results experience, and post-prescription onboarding — mapping the exact moments where comprehension breaks down and users disengage before converting.